Symplectic cohomology of compound Du Val singularities: Compendium of examples

 so the only way we can simultaneously solve \(\tau^{2(k\enn+1)(\enn-1)}=1\) and \(\tau^{-2(k(\enn-1)+1)} = 1\) is if \(\tau^2=1\).
 This means that \(x_3\) is fixed if and only if \(\tau = \pm 1\) (if and only if \(x_4\) is also fixed).

 The following table enumerates the possibilities for combinations of fixed variables and the counts\footnote{Recall that if we count elements of \(\ker(\chi\circ T)\) then we overcount by a factor of 2.
-We have removed this factor of 2 in the table.} of \(\gamma\in\ker\chi\) which fix this combination of variables (omitting any which turn out not to contribute to \(\HH^*\)).
+We have removed this factor of 2 in the table.} of \(\gamma\in\ker\chi\) which fix this combination of variables (we omit the \(\#\gamma\) data for any combinations which turn out not to contribute to \(\HH^*\); in particular this allows us to ignore the distinction between \(\ell(k\ell+1)\) even/odd).

 \end{proof}

 We pick the monomial basis \(x_3^a x_4^b\), \(0\leq a\leq \enn-1\), \(0\leq b\leq k(\enn-1)-1\) for the Jacobian ring of \(\w|_{x_{j_1}}=\cdots=x_{j_{\enn-k}}=0\) when \(x_3\) and \(x_4\) are fixed and the monomial basis \(1\) when they are not.